Have been granted permanent right of residence

 The police will take your fingerprints and photo, and will then order your residence card.

-It will take at least 20 working days from your appointment with the police until you receive the card in the post.
-Please check that you are registered with the correct postal address and that your name is on your letter box.
-If not, the card will not reach you.
-If the card is lost in the mail, it will take another ten working days until you can get a new one.
+It takes at least 20 working days from the date of your appointment with the police to receive the card by post.
+Please make sure that you are registered with the correct postal address and that your name is on your letterbox or your card will not reach you.
+If the card is lost in the mail, it will take another 10 working days to get a new one.

-If you are planning trips abroad, you should therefore make sure there is plenty of time between your appointment with the police and your planned departure date.
+If you are planning any trips abroad, you need to book your appointment with the police well in advance of your planned departure date.

-A permanent residence card is valid for ten years.
-You do not need to apply for renewal of your permanent residence card, but in good time before the card expires, you must order a new residence card.
+A permanent residence card is valid for 10 years.
+You do not need to apply for renewal of your permanent residence card, but you must order a new residence card well before your card is set to expire.

 -